hacker-404-error/Intelligent-Agent-AI/README.md

 # Agents in Artificial Intelligence
 An AI system can be defined as the study of the `rational agent` and its `environment`.
 The agents sense the environment through `sensors` and act on their environment through `actuators`.
 An AI agent can have mental properties such as knowledge, belief, intention, etc.

-- `Human-Agent`: A human agent has eyes, ears, and other organs which work for sensors and hand, legs, vocal tract work for actuators.

-- `Robotic Agent`: A robotic agent can have cameras, infrared range finder, NLP for sensors and various motors for actuators.

-- `Software Agent`: Software agent can have keystrokes, file contents as sensory input and act on those inputs and display output on the screen.

 ####  ***the world around us is full of agents such as thermostat, cellphone, camera, and even we are also agents***